 The King sanctioned the decree concerning his brother, but opposed his "veto" to the second, concerning the émigrés.
-He vetoed also a decree which ordered the priests to take the oath to the Constitution, under pain of arrest as suspects, in case of religious disturbances in the communes to which they ministered.
+He vetoed also a decree which ordered the priests to take the oath to the speeches are uttered, what tears are shed by the historians when they mention this trial!